dalnefre/tart-PEG/README.md

   * `pos`: _Number_ Position in the stream (zero-based).
   * `next`: _Actor_ Actor used to access the next stream position.

-Line-oriented character stream have these additional attributes:
+Line-oriented character streams have these additional attributes:

   * `row`: _Number_ Line offset (zero-based).
   * `col`: _Number_ Position within the line (zero-based).